LB5JJ/3-dollar-digi-mode-interface/README.md

 ## Build Pictures

-I know the solder joints look like shit - I was going for quick and functional, not prety!
+I know the solder joints look like shit - I was going for quick and functional, not pretty!

 ![](<build-00.jpg>)